kersorianek/mon-portfolio/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

   - Show as-is process in order to identify essential and frequent tasks
   - Interviewer asks questions to understand what works well and what doesn’t

-## What are the pros and cons of Interviewing?
+## What are the advantage and disadvantage of Interviewing?

-Advantage:
+### Advantage of Interviewing :

 - Promote interactive discussions to explore detailed information
 - Identify conflicts or discrepancies about stated needs or requirements